William Whipple Warren: Early life and family

 William Whipple Warren was born in 1825 in La Pointe, Michigan Territory (present-day Wisconsin), on Madeline Island.
-He was the son of Mary Cadotte, an Ojibwe and the daughter of Ikwesewe or Madeline Cadotte, daughter of the headman of the high-status White Crane clan of the Anishinaabe, and her husband Michel Cadotte, a major fur trader of Ojibwe-French (Métis) descent.
+He was the son of Mary Cadotte, an Ojibwe and the daughter of Ikwesewe or Madeline Cadotte, daughter of the headman of the high-status White Crane clan of the Anishinaabe, and her husband Michel Cadotte, a major fur trader of Ojibwe-French descent.
 Her parents had both been important to the fur trade on Madeline Island, named after her mother in 1828.
 His father was Lyman Marcus Warren, an American fur trader and descendant of Richard Warren in New England.

 As the Ojibwe had a patrilineal system, children were considered to be born into their father's clan and lines of descent.
 Those born to a non-Ojibwe father had no clan or formal place within the tribe, unless specifically adopted by a man of the tribe.
 They and their mothers could usually find protection within the tribe.
 Such multiracial children of the period often also faced discrimination by European-American society, whose people considered them more "Indian" than white, regardless of the lines of ancestry.

 Lyman and Mary had a second son Truman (named after his brother) and daughters Julia and Mary.
 (The senior Truman Warren had married a sister of Mary Cadotte, so the families were doubly linked.
 Truman Warren and his wife had twin sons Edward and George Warren, a few years younger than William.)

 After attending Protestant mission schools at La Pointe and on Mackinac Island, in 1836 young Warren traveled back East with his paternal grandfather Lyman Warren to Clarkson, New York to live.
 There he attended Clarkson Academy.
 He next attended the Oneida Institute near Whitesboro, New York, a Presbyterian college founded for the education of Native Americans.
 It combined liberal and what was called industrial or artisan education.
 The director was Beriah Green, an abolitionist.
 In 1840 at the age of 15, Warren returned to his family in La Pointe.